danielbonnells/100-days-of-code/log.md

 **Today's Progress**: Today I spent time working on one problem.

 **Thoughts:** I lean towards writing my own code and solution versus googling to find somebody else's, but I fear that I will be developing bad habits if I stick to what I know, as it may not be the "best" way to go about solving an issue.

+### Day 29: January 31, 2017

+**Today's Progress**: I'm still very much in this!
+Advanced Algorithms.

+**Thoughts:** I made it to advanced algorithms!
+Very happy about that.
+On some of the intermediate algorithms I got a bit discouraged, which led to me looking for the answers elsewhere.
+I voy to not do that anymore, only research what I have to but no giving up.
+My solution won't necessarily be the cleanest or tightest code, but it'll work!
+This is all a learning process.